-Colorado is spending $9 million to study the role of marijuana as a medication.
+Colorado's Medical Marijuana Studies Are An 'Opportunity To Guide The Nation'Colorado is spending $9 million to study the role of marijuana as a medication.
 The state Board of Health approved the grants, and on Saturday researchers will come together to talk about their studies.

 Boxers With Parkinson's Are 'Fighting For Their Lives'It's Saturday morning and the punches are flying in the basement of the Salvation Army boxing gym on High Street and East 29th Avenue in Denver.
-It looks and sounds like a typical boxing workout, and is being led by four-time Gold Glove boxer Anthony Mora.

 Investigators: Man With Parkinson's Unfit To DriveInvestigators in Fort Collins said that a man with Parkinson's disease was unfit to drive when he caused a deadly car crash.